EECS150/project_skeleton_fa21/spec/checkpoint1.md

 - **Read-after-write data hazards** Consider carefully how to handle instructions that depend on a preceding load instruction, as well as those that depend on a previous arithmetic instruction.
 - **Control hazards** What do you do when you encounter a branch instruction, a jal (jump and link), or jalr (jump from register and link)?
 You will have to choose whether to predict branches as taken or not taken by default and kill instructions that weren't supposed to execute if needed.
 You can begin by resolving branches by stalling the pipeline, and when your processor is functional, move to naive branch prediction.

 ## Register File
-We have provided a register file module for you in `EECS151.v: ASYNC_RAM_1W2R`.
+We have provided a register file skeleton for you in `riscv_core/reg_file.v`.
 The register file has two asynchronous-read ports and one synchronous-write port (positive edge).
 In addition, you should ensure that register 0 is not writable in your own logic, i.e. reading from register 0 always returns 0.

 ## RAMs
-In this project, we will be using some memory blocks defined in `EECS151.v` to implement memories for the processor.
-As you may recall in previous lab exercises, the memory blocks can be either synthesized to Block RAMs or LUTRAMs on FPGA.
+The RAMs used for the project are provided for you in `hardware/src/memories`.
+The behavioral Verilog for these memories is written so that Vivado will infer Block RAMs to implement them.
-For the project, our memory blocks will be mapped to Block RAMs.
-Therefore, read and write to memory are **synchronous**.
+Read and write to memory are **synchronous**.

 ### Initialization
-For synthesis, the BIOS memory is initialized with the contents of the BIOS program, and the other memories are zeroed out.
+For synthesis, the BIOS memory is initialized with the contents of the BIOS program (see `bios_mem.v`), and the other memories are zeroed out.
-For simulation, the provided testbenches initialize the BIOS memory with a program specified by the testbench (see `sim/assembly_testbench.v`).
+For simulation, the provided testbenches initialize the BIOS memory with a program specified by the testbench (see the `$readmemh` call in `sim/asm_tb.v`).

 ### Endianness + Addressing
 The instruction and data RAMs have 16384 32-bit rows, as such, they accept 14 bit addresses.